dharmaprotocol/dharmaOS/README.md

 ## Specification
 The Primary action script format is a human-readable YAML file — this is convertible to and from a machine-readable JSON file that will be what is stored in the database and used to compile payloads.

-This file contains 10 required fields:
+This file contains 11 required fields:

 - name: a unique identifier for the action script
+- summary: a string that provides a summary of the action script in question.
+Note that the summary should be in the present tense.
 - variables: a name ⇒ type mapping of arguments that need to be supplied to action script. `wallet` is included by default and represents the address of the caller.
     - `bool`, `bytesXXX`, `uintXXX`, `intXXX`, `address`
     - `bool[N]`, `bytesXXX[N]`, `uintXXX[N]`, `intXXX[N]`, `address[N]`, `bool[N][M]`...